Conquer the Fear of Losing Money

 Almost everyone in the world has this fear of losing money.
 And honestly speaking, I’m no different from the others.

 However, I found that my fear of losing money was preventing me from prospering in various ways.
-That was a time when I’d to take this radical decision: live all my life with a fear of losing money or take some calculated risks and become wealthier.
+That was a time when I had to take this radical decision: live all my life with a fear of losing money or take some calculated risks and become wealthier.

-If you’re among those millions of people that fear losing money, then continue reading.
-Because I’ll be explaining in-depth, how to conquer the fear of losing money.
-It’s working very well for me and I’m fully confident it would work for you as well.
+If you’re among those millions of people who fear losing money, then continue reading because I’ll be explaining in-depth how to conquer the fear of losing money.
+It’s working very well for me, and I’m fully confident it would work for you as well.

 Let’s begin by understanding why we humans have this innate fear of losing money.